Exorcisms – Background

-The unnamed woman, with a long history of involvement with Satanic groups, was observed by a team of priests, deacons, several lay assistants, psychiatrists, nuns, some of whom also had medical and psychiatric training, levitating six inches off the ground while objects flew of shelves in the same room, according to Dr. Richard E. Gallagher, who documented the case in the February issue of the New Oxford Review
+The unnamed woman, with a long history of involvement with Satanic groups, was observed by a team of priests, deacons, several lay assistants, psychiatrists, and nuns, some of whom also had medical and psychiatric training, levitating six inches off the ground while objects flew off shelves in the same room, according to Dr. Richard E. Gallagher, who documented the case in the February issue of the New Oxford Review.

 Exorcisms are a part of all religions.
 Roman Catholicism is probably most well known for its Rite of Exorcism, but other religions also perform an exorcism ritual.